-Víctor Manuelle has been singing the salsa blues since 1993 and unlike some of his Latin American counterparts who have changed up their style to transition into mainstream pop, the Puerto Rican salsero has rem ...
+If there were one word to describe el Sonero de la Juventud, it would have to be loyal.
+Víctor Manuelle has been singing the salsa since 1993.
+And unlike some of his Latin American counterparts who've changed up their style to transition into mainstream pop, the Puerto Rican salsero has remained ...
 More >>

 The salsa music wafted onto the beach as we walked toward the party tent on Saturday evening.
 Walking into the tents we were bathed in a see of red.
 Red lights and red Target logos.
 Target was the title sponsor of Red Hot Night and the big-box chain that sells everything from fashion to bicycles to ...
 More >>